 Questions will be drawn from local, national and global contexts.
-For Paper
+For Paper 3, there will be a pre-released context document issued on our website in November of the previous year.

-3, there will be a pre-released context document issued on our website in which businesses operate.
+The context will focus on a broad context, such as an industry or market in which businesses operate.
 Questions will focus on the broader context.